dreamchef/obsidian-wiki/waterfall approach.md

 5. Deployment

 ## Weaknesses
-- Requires accurate/detailed work breakdown structure early on
+- It requires accurate/detailed work breakdown structure early on.
-- Scope of the project is locked down and stays the same throughout
+- Scope of the project is locked down and stays the same throughout.
-- Changes to scope will always extend project timeline and costs
+- Changes to scope will always extend project timeline and costs.
-- Once requirements are defined, customers are not engaged during design and construction
+- Once requirements are defined, customers are not engaged during design and construction.
-- Customers don't enjoy tangible benefit for a while
+- Customers don't enjoy tangible benefit for a while.